 Under the leadership of its powerful Doges, Venice became a wealthy great power.
 Not only did the Venetians control the entire Mediterranean region, they were also able to stage themselves in a triumphant manner in art and culture.
 However, anyone who violated the extremely strict rules of the maritime republic was sent to prison after a short trial over the Bridge of Sighs.
 Only Giacomo Casanova managed to escape from the Ponte dei Sospiri.
 More about this later.

-The Bridge of Sighs over the approximately eight-metre-wide Rio de Palazzo canal was built between 1602 and 1603 – but it was only given its name during the Romantic period in the 19th century, when the painful suffering of the prisoners on their way to the dungeons was imagined.
+The Bridge of Sighs over the approximately eight-meter-wide Rio de Palazzo canal was built between 1602 and 1603 – but it was only given its name during the Romantic period in the 19th century when the painful suffering of the prisoners on their way to the dungeons was imagined.
 Yet the famous lead chambers directly under the roof of the Palazzo Ducale on the Piazza San Marco were far less horrible than was long assumed – which is why the felons initially ended up directly in the Pozzi, the musty dungeons in the basement of the Doge’s Palace.
 The narrow, damp dungeons were later supplemented by the new prisons on the opposite side of the canal.

 The most famous prisoner